Celfer3108/Celfer3108/README.md

-- 👋 Hi, I’m @Celfer3108
+- 👋 Hi, I’m Celina Ferreira
+- 🌱 I’m a undergraduate student in Database - Uninter
+- 💞️ I’m working as a Solution Support Engineer at SAP.
+- 😄 Pronouns: she/her
 - 👀 I’m interested in books, puzzles, board games, astrology.
-- 🌱 I’m currently learning Go lang.
-- 💞️ I’m looking to collaborate on the success of a new project.
-- 😄 Pronouns: she/her

 <!---
 Celfer3108/Celfer3108 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.